1995 Sun Bowl: Washington Huskies

+This was Washington's third appearance in the Sun Bowl.
+They won the 1979 edition by beating Texas 14–7 and lost the 1986 game to Alabama 28–6.

+Game summary

 Iowa scored first, after running back Sedrick Shaw rushed for a 58-yard touchdown, and a 7–0 Iowa lead.
 Kicker Brion Hurley added a 49-yard field goal, to make it 10–0 after one quarter of play.

 In the second quarter, Iowa got a safety, increasing its lead to 12–0.
 Zach Bromert added a pair of 33 and 34-yard field goals, to push the lead to 18–0.
 Brion Hurley added a 47-yard field goal before half time to make the score 21–0 at the end of the half.

 In the third quarter, Brion Hurley kicked a 50-yard field goal, to make the score 24–0.
 Washington finally got on the board after quarterback Shane Fortney threw a 30-yard touchdown pass to wide receiver Jerome Pathon to make it 24–6.
 Iowa's Michael Burger scored on a pair of touchdown runs to increase the lead to 38–6.
 Washington scored twice on touchdown passes by back-up quarterback Damon Huard to make the score more respectable.